tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    SHOULD also include a GREASE "pre_shared_key" extension in ClientHelloOuter, generated in the manner described in {{grease-psk}}.
 The client MUST NOT use this extension to advertise a PSK to the client-facing server.
 (See
    {{flow-clienthello-malleability}}.)
-When it does, the client also MUST copy the "psk_key_exchange_modes" from the ClientHelloInner into the ClientHelloOuter.
+When the client includes a GREASE "pre_shared_key" extension, it MUST also copy the "psk_key_exchange_modes" from the ClientHelloInner into the ClientHelloOuter.

 [[OPEN ISSUE: We currently require HRR-sensitive parameters to match in ClientHelloInner and ClientHelloOuter in order to simplify client-side